slipwayhq/slipway_docs/docs/basics/serving-rigs.md

 Keys can be revoked simply by removing them from the `slipway_serve.json` and re-deploying the server.

-If you wish to add a custom key, rather than a randomly generated one, you can use the `slipway hash` command to generate the hash, and add the hashed key to the `slipway_serve.json` manually.
+If you wish to add a specific key, rather than a randomly generated one, you can use the `--key` argument to specify the key.
+You can also use the `--hashed-key` argument to specify a specific hashed key.

+If you want to associate a key with a device, you can use the `--device` argument to specify a device name.
+Associating a key with a device allows the [TRMNL endpoints](/docs/using-with-trmnl/slipway-for-trmnl-devices) to know which device configuration to use when the TRMNL device authenticates with an API key.

+You can also run `add-api-key` with the `--hashed-key` argument specifying a hashed key that already exists, and the settings for that key will be updated.
+This is useful to add a device association to an existing key (although you could also manually edit the JSON).

 You can add as many or as few keys as you like.
 So for example you could have one key for all devices, or one key per device, or anything in between.

-If some devices have to pass their API key as a query string parameter, rather than as a header, it may be worth using a separate key so it can be easily revoked if it leaks, without affecting other devices.
+If some devices have to pass their API key as a query string parameter, rather than as a header, it may be worth using a separate key for that device so it can be easily revoked if it leaks, without affecting other devices.

 ## Consolidate